Chord-Chen-30/UIMER/README.md

 - --re_init_extractor: Choose to re-initialize the extractor at the beginning of each round.
 Default to 0.
 - --weight_extractor: $\alpha$
 - --gate: input/hidden.
 Options used to train extractor($\phi$).
 Details in [De Cao et al., 2020](https://aclanthology.org/2020.emnlp-main.262.pdf).
+- --load_model: whether we have a well-trained model for training extractor first.
+Default to 0.

 E.g. for method UIMER-DM on slot filling task in 10-shot setting over 4 random seeds.